dipdup-io/dipdup/config-reference/database.md

   user: dipdup
   password: ${POSTGRES_PASSWORD:-changeme}
   database: dipdup
-  schema_name: custom
+  schema_name: public
 ```

-You can use compose-style environment variable substitutions with default values for secrets and other fields.
+You can also use compose-style environment variable substitutions with default values for secrets and other fields.
 See [Templates and variables](../getting-started/templates-and-variables.md#) for details.

 ### Immune tables